 State personal income increased 3.4 percent at an annual rate in the first quarter of 2019, a deceleration from the 4.1 percent increase in the fourth quarter of 2018.
 Personal income increased in all states except South Dakota.

 The BEA Wire | BEA's Official Blog

-Personal income increased 0.2 percent in February after decreasing 0.1 percent in January.
-Wages and salaries, the largest component of personal income, increased 0.3 percent in February, the same increase as in January.
+Personal income increased 0.5 percent in April after increasing 0.1 percent in March.
+Wages and salaries, the largest component of personal income, increased 0.3 percent in April after increasing 0.4 percent in March.

-Real gross domestic product (GDP) increased 2.2 percent in the fourth quarter of 2018, according to the “third” estimate released by the Bureau of Economic Analysis.
-The growth rate was revised down 0.4 percentage point from the “initial” estimate released in February.
+Real gross domestic product increased 3.1 percent in the first quarter of 2019, according to the “second” estimate released by the Bureau of Economic Analysis.
+The growth rate was 0.1 percentage point lower than the “advance” estimate released in April.

 Interested in comparing buying power in your metropolitan area to another?
 Then, you’ll want to look at the Bureau of Economic Analysis’ latest batch of regional price indexes.